 - Next, we make our way to Amalienborg Palace, comprising four identical buildings; this has been the principal seat of the Danish royal family since 1794.
 It is guarded by soldiers in traditional bearskin hats and is also home to the statue of King Frederick V on horseback, depicted as a Roman emperor and considered one of the most important equestrian statues in the world.

 - We move on to the picturesque entertainment district of Nyhavn, which dates back to the 17th century, with its colourful wood, brick and mortar townhouses, its famous wooden boats and the romantic sailing ships moored at the quays.

-- Here we find some of the city's most interesting sights: Rosenborg Castle, the City Hall, the Stock Exchange, the Round Tower and Christiansborg Palace, home to the Danish Parliament and many of the country's other political institutions.
+- Here we find some of the city's most interesting sights: the Stock Exchange, and Christiansborg Palace, home to the Danish Parliament and many of the country's other political institutions.

 - We cross old canals and streets ensconced between ancient buildings to reach the pedestrian walkway that crosses the entire city.
-Our guide will accompany us on a visit to the famous Royal Copenhagen shop where we can admire the unique quality of its renowned, hand-painted, blue and white porcelain, and the hand-hammered silverware and hand blown glassware.
+Our guide will point out the famous Royal Copenhagen shop where we can go on our own and admire the unique quality of its renowned, hand-painted, blue and white porcelain, and the hand-hammered silverware and hand blown glassware.

 What you need to know

 - Places on this excursion are limited.
 We recommend booking early.

 - The excursion is reserved for guests who are not disembarking in Copenhagen.

 - This excursion is not recommended for guests with mobility problems.